ahmad-algsham/RealTimeSentimentDashbaurd/README.md

 4 - tweepy
 5 - textblob_ar

-To install these libraries samply you have to opent the file by the name of "requirements.txt" and run it using pycharm it will install all those requirements.
+To install these libraries samply you have to opent the file by the name of "requirements" and run it using cmd or pycharm it will install all those requirements.

 ```
-pip install -r requirements.txt
+pip install -r requirements
 ```

 ## Usage: